 While descriptive language can be helpful, excessive use of adjectives, metaphors, and imagery can muddle your message.
 People generally connect better with concrete language and clear descriptions.

 Avoid overly complex vocabulary.
-Simple, everyday words are more accessible and engaging.
-Focus on conveying a clear message that aligns with your branding.
+Simple, everyday words are more engaging.
+Focus on conveying a clear message that aligns with your customers and brand.

 4. Balance Between Excessive and Sparse Content